If you are having problems logging into your account or viewing some of the pages, please read our Frequently Asked Questions.

 For current continuing education (CE) credit and accreditation information for imPULSE 2.0®, please see the CE credit page.
 Once you have successfully passed the test after each level (80% or better for Levels I-VII, 70% or better for Level VIII), you may print a course completion and/or CE certificate.
 To submit for CE credit, a course evaluation is required.

-Transitions® Heart Failure Competency Series delivers multiple courses each with varying amounts of continuing education (CE) credit.
+Heart Failure - Comprehensive delivers multiple courses each with varying amounts of continuing education (CE) credit.
 See the CE credit page for specific information.
-After successfully testing (80% or better), and course evaluation completion, you may print your continuing education certificate.
+After successfully testing, and course evaluation completion, you may print your continuing education certificate.

 Canadian Hemispheres 2.0™ is a multi-level, comprehensive, stroke competency series reflecting the Canadian Best Practice Recommendations.
 The eight levels of Canadian Hemispheres 2.0™ cover Brain Anatomy & Physiology, Stroke Pathophysiology, Hyperacute Stroke, In-Hospital Ischemic Stroke, In-Hospital Hemorrhagic Stroke, Stroke Prevention, Excellence in Stroke Care, and the NIH Stroke Scale.
 Within these courses, you will also learn about imaging basics, endovascular procedures, reperfusion syndrome, telemedicine, stroke distinction and much more!